 - March 20 for “From Forager to Farmer in 200,000 Years: An Environmental Sustainability Perspective” led by Professor Naeem

 - April 16 as conservation ecologist Dr. S. Amanda Caudill asked “Coffee From Farm to Filter – How Sustainable is Your Coffee?”

 - The final meeting of the semester on May 1 will discuss “Building Local Regenerative Food Systems – How Columbia University Can Address the Challenges That Lie Ahead” with Adjunct Professor Jeffrey Potent

-The lunch series serves as an incubator as members share their current research while uncovering, exploring, and developing linkages among the diverse agro‐food system efforts across the university.
+The lunch series served as an incubator as members share their current research while uncovering, exploring, and developing linkages among the diverse agro‐food system efforts across the university.

 Environmental Sciences and Humanities Cluster Events

 Shahid Naeem - From Forager to Farmer in 200,000 Years: An Environmental Sustainability Perspective Lunch Discussion